top of page

 1. Any steering column is accepted.

-4. No coil spring spacers, or boosters.
+4. No coil spring spacers or boosters.

-5. You may weld upper control arms (a-arms) to the frame 2” x 4” x ¼” flat bar straps, 2 straps per arm.
+5. You may chain or weld upper control arms (a-arms) to the frame 2” x 4” x ¼” flat bar straps, 2 straps per arm.

 Rear Differential:

-3. No added bracing to differentials will be allowed.
+3. NO added bracing to differentials will be allowed.

-7. Differential gears may be welded.
+4. Differential gears may be welded.

 Rear Suspension: